yig/GMU-CS425/README.md

 The first thing we need is a compiler and build system.
 In this class, we will use [CMake](https://cmake.org/) as our build system.
 CMake is a popular, cross-platform build system.
 [Modern CMake](https://cliutils.gitlab.io/modern-cmake/) is actually pretty nice and worth learning.
 (We'll avoid the older, gross bits as much as possible.)
 With CMake, we can use [FetchContent](https://web.archive.org/web/20220211151524/https://bewagner.net/programming/2020/05/02/cmake-fetchcontent/) as a sort of distributed package manager.

-To install it:
+To install CMake:
-On Windows, you can use `winget` (or other options): `winget install -e --id Kitware.CMake`.
+* On Windows, you can download the CMake installer from the [official website](https://cmake.org/).
+You should also install the [C++ CMake tools for Windows as part of Visual Studio](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio).
+Then you can open a folder with a `CMakeLists.txt` in Visual Studio directly instead of running any of the command line commands.
-On macOS, you can use [Homebrew](https://brew.sh/): `brew install cmake`.
+* On macOS, you can use [Homebrew](https://brew.sh/): `brew install cmake`.
-On Linux, use your distribution's package manager.
+* On Linux, use your distribution's package manager.

-You also need a compiler.
+You also need a compiler:
-On macOS, you should install `Xcode` via the `App Store`.
+* On macOS, you should install `Xcode` via the `App Store`.
-On Windows, install Visual Studio.
+* On Windows, install Visual Studio.
-On Linux, install gcc or clang.
+* On Linux, install gcc or clang.

 One you have a compiler and `cmake` installed, we are ready to begin.